MrZouu/Radio-Transmitter/README.md

 This section provides a visual overview of the completed project, demonstrating the layout and design.

+The 3D model for the controller box was printed using a Creality Ender 3 3D printer.
+I used PLA material to print my version.

 <p align="center">
 	<img src="images/radio-transmitter_top.jpg" width="650">